unitedstates/congressional-record/README.md

 ```
 $ ./parser.py -h

-usage: parser.py [-h] [-id INDIR] [-od OUTDIR] [-l LOGDIR] [--interactive] [-f FILE]
+usage: parse.py [-h] [-f INFILE] [-id INDIR] [-od OUTDIR] [-l LOGDIR]
-                 [findfiles]
+                [--interactive] [--force] [--ntf]
+                [days [days ...]]

 Parse arguments for the Congressional Record Parser

 positional arguments:
-  findfiles             Choose a date (yyyy-mm-dd) to download and parse record.
-                        Or, use a date range start_date/end_date in (yyyy-mm-dd)
-                        format.
-                        Files will be saved to the source folder.
-If the records
-                        already exist in the source folder, existing download will
-                        be parsed again.
+  days                  A positional argument for dates.
+This can be a single
+                        date, a list of dates or a range of dates.
+Records
+                        will be Make sure dates are in YYYY-MM-DD format.
+Date
+                        ranges should be given as start date then end date
+                        YYYY-MM-DD:YYYY-MM-DD.
+For several specific days,
+                        write out the dates in the correct format with a space
+                        between each date.
+The parser will look for a previous
+                        file to see if it has been downloaded, if not, it will
+                        download the file from fdsys.

 optional arguments:
   -h, --help            show this help message and exit
-  -f, --infile          gives a particular file to parse
+  -f INFILE, --infile INFILE
+                        Parse a single txt or htm file.
   -id INDIR, --indir INDIR
                         An entire directory to traverse and parse, can replace
                         infile